 A Michigan durable power of attorney is an "extended version" of a general power of attorney because it goes beyond the parameters of a general power of attorney.

 A limited power of attorney grants limited power to whatever the principal specifies.

 In many cases, an agent will have power to make financial decisions, or make medical decisions, but will not have authority to do other things such as handle real estate transactions (depending on what the principal decides).
 Just like a general power of attorney, the authority terminates if the principal dies or becomes incapacitated.
 It also terminates if the purpose of the document is fulfilled or if the principal revokes it.

 A patient advocate designation is also known as a healthcare power of attorney and grants power to the agent to make important healthcare decisions on the principal's behalf.

 A guardian of minor power of attorney allows a parent or guardian to grant decision-making rights over their minor child to a temporary guardian in the instance that the parent may not be present during a medical emergency.

 Tax Power of Attorney

-This form allows the agent, generally a qualified individual such as an accountant, to prepare and submit tax information to the Department of Revenue on behalf of the grantor.
+A tax power of attorney allows the agent, generally a qualified individual such as an accountant, to prepare and submit tax information to the Michigan Department of Treasury on behalf of the principal.

 Vehicle Power of Attorney

-This type of power of attorney allows the agent to buy, sell, and handle the necessary paperwork with the Michigan Department of Motor Vehicles on the grantor’s behalf.
+A vehicle power of attorney allows the agent to buy, sell, and handle the necessary paperwork with the Michigan Secretary of State on the principal’s behalf.